Nurse Anesthetist Salary

 The minimum amount of education for a nurse anesthetist is a master's degree.
 Some CRNAs may choose to obtain a doctoral degree in the field.
 Doctoral CRNA grads may earn more than those with just a master's degree, but many other factors must also be considered.
 The more certifications and credentials a nurse anesthetist holds, the higher their salary tends to be.
 The National Board of Certification and Recertification for Nurse Anesthetists offers certification in both CRNA and Nonsurgical Pain Management (NSPM).

 While CRNA wages differ from state to state, the national mean salary for a nurse anesthetist is $78.86 per hour, according to the Bureau of Labor Statistics (BLS).
-This equates to a mean annual salary of $164,030.
+This equates to a mean annual salary of $164,030, one of the highest-paying RN specialties in the field.
 CRNAs may also receive additional compensation through overtime, bonuses, and profit sharing, depending on their place of employment.
 As you may expect, experienced nurse anesthetists tend to earn more per hour than new grads.
 Overall, many RNs feel that the increase in salary as a CRNA is worth the additional education costs.

 The BLS also lists the top-paying industries for nurse anesthetists, which include: